 It seats seven and will make long voyages easy to enjoy.
-Jeep broadcasts the same power numbers for the Grand Cherokee 4xe as the Wrangler Rubicon 4xe, but the Grand gets a better combined MPGe of 57 and a range of 400 miles.
+Jeep broadcasts the same power numbers for the Grand Cherokee 4xe as the Wrangler Rubicon 4xe.
+But, the Grand gets a better combined MPGe of 56 and a range of 400 miles.

 The Grand Cherokee 4xe makes a nice transition into our next trailer weight category with a rating of 6,000 pounds.

-The BMW X5 xDrive45e features a 3.0L twin-turbocharged six-cylinder gas engine hooked up with a 24kWh battery to create a PHEV drivetrain that puts out a total combined 389 horsepower and 443 pound-feet of torque.
+The 2024 BMW X5 xDrive50e features a 3.0L twin-turbocharged six-cylinder gas engine hooked up to a new and larger (now 25.7 kWh) battery.
+This creates a PHEV drivetrain with a total combined 483 horsepower and 516 pound-feet of torque.

-The BMW X5 xDrive 45e offers a generous maximum towing capacity of 7,200 pounds.
-It has good EPA fuel-mileage numbers too, getting a 20 mpg combined gas and 50 MPGe combined hybrid score.
-The BMW claims a full charge in 5 hours at 240V.
+The BMW X5 xDrive 50e offers a generous maximum towing capacity of 7,200 pounds.
+It has good EPA fuel-mileage numbers, too, getting a 50 MPGe combined hybrid score.
+BMW claims a full charge can be had in 5 hours at 240V.

-The Rivian R1T is an off-road-capable four-wheel-drive vehicle that can also tow some serious weight.
+The 2023 Rivian R1T is an off-road-capable four-wheel-drive vehicle that can also tow some serious weight.
 Using one motor per wheel and no transmission or transfer case, the Rivian R1T’s all-electric powertrain sends a whopping power output of 835 horsepower and 908 pound-feet of torque to its tires.
-Its tow rating is 11,000 pounds.

 Offering a load-leveling air-hydraulic suspension, nearly 15 inches of ground clearance, excellent approach and departure angles, and a water fording depth of more than 3 feet, the Rivian R1T has off-road chops.
 The R1T pickup nets an EPA range of 314 miles (400 with the larger optional battery), a 70 combined MPGe, and a charge time of 13 hours at 240V.